shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 * Supply your company logo and favicon
 * Choose the background color for page header
 * Choose buttons colors
+* Edit the text appearing in the footer

 ![quick design glance](../img/admin-console/custom-branding.png)

-Once you supply your files and/or color values, click on Save and see the changes take immediately by navigating to a different page or opening a new browser tab.
+Once you supply your files, color values, and footer text, click on Save and see the changes take immediately by navigating to a different page or opening a new browser tab.
 Repeat the process till you get the combination that best matches your organization's look and feel.

 With "Primary buttons" we refer to the vast majority of buttons that trigger some action such as saving, updating or accepting - whether in the user pages or the admin UI itself.
 "Tertiary" conveys the meaning of undo, close or cancel, and "Secondary" for anything that does not fit any of the previous usages.